jnwatson/py-lmdb/docs/index.rst

 Technology
 ##########

-The binding is implemented twice: once using `cffi`, and once as native C extension.
-This is since a `cffi` binding is necessary for PyPy, but its performance on CPython is very poor.
+The binding is implemented twice: once using CFFI, and once as native C extension.
+This is since a CFFI binding is necessary for PyPy, but its performance on CPython is very poor.
 For good performance on CPython, only Cython and a native extension are viable options.
 Initially Cython was used, however this was abandoned due to the effort and relative mismatch involved